 In fact, things really took off for me when I got the best graduation gift from my parents – a Brother portable electric typewriter.
 I was in heaven.
 I was already using a computer at the family business (an Apple Lisa II) but having my own typewriter that I could take with me, wherever I traveled, was inspiring.
 I don’t know what happened to that typewriter, but I do know it was the launching pad to using all kinds of writing instruments throughout the years.
-Now I write on a 2017 iMac with a ginormous monitor, and I collect vintage typewriters (I have three ranging from the late 1800s to the 1960s).
+Now I write on a 2017 iMac with a ginormous monitor, and I collect vintage typewriters (I have four ranging from the late 1800s to the 1960s).

 You know, they say that great writers need to have been great readers.
 I couldn’t agree more so you can imagine how surprised I am at my writing ability because as a child, I hated to read.
 Or rather, I hated reading what I was told to read in school.
 There were two reasons for this loathing: 1) I was/am an extremely slow reader.
 By the time the paper was due, or the exam was in front of me I had barely read half the assignment.
 It always made me feel like I wasn’t smart enough (even though I have an IQ to prove otherwise); 2) I couldn’t stand being told what to read, or why my interpretation of the reading was wrong.
 My time in high school is when I started debating ideas with teachers, and it stuck.
 Today I am known for having some pretty intense debates about a lot of things, all in a friendly way to increase my perspective and awareness of life around me.